YukisCoffee/CoffeeRequest/README.md

 composer require yukiscoffee/coffeerequest:1.0
 ```

+## Notice

+Static use of the CoffeeRequest API has been deprecated in V2.
+You should adjust existing code to use an instance instead.

 ## Usage

 Performing a network request with CoffeeRequest v1 is simple.
 The `request()` API has you covered!